AaronVerdine/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?

+  Sessions are in-memory “containers” used to persist authentication details across multiple requests.
+Most common uses for sessions include storage of client information so that the client doesn’t have to login at every endpoint.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.

+  Bcrypt scrambles or “hashes” passwords before they are stored in memory.
+Sessions are commonly used to store passwords, but are considered a security liability if they are stored in plain text.
+As a result we use software like bcrypt to hash our passwords before they are passed through sessions.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?

+  We first call on bcrypt’s hashing functionality by invoking the hashSync() function, which accepts two parameters: the password from the user object, and an exponent.
+Whatever exponent is defined bcrypt will hash the password exponentially.
+The larger the exponent, the longer it takes bcrypt to hash the passwords.
+Larger exponents are used as a deterrent for cyber attackers, who seek quicker thereby less secure hash algorithms.

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?

+  The JSON Web Token includes three parts.
+First is the header, which defines the algorithm standard used along with the token type.
+The second element is the payload, which defines any claims or data being stored in the token.
+The most common details stored are usually client details such as userID.
+The third element is the most crucial; the signature.
+The signature is comprised of a base64 encoded string that encompasess both the header and payload, as well as secret “codeword” or “passphrase” which is used to authenticate the token’s origins.

 ## Minimum Viable Product